-WHEREFORE, Plaintiffs Stephen Nestler and Deryck Jackson, individually and as representatives of the Class defined herein, pray for relief as follows:
+WHEREFORE, Plaintiff Stephen Nestler, individually and as representative of the Class defined herein, pray for relief as follows:

-- A. A determination that this action may proceed as a class action under Rule 23(b)(1), or in the alternative, Rule 23(b)(3) of the Federal Rules of Civil Procedure; - B. Designation of Plaintiffs as Class Representatives and designation of Plaintiffs' counsel as Class Counsel - C. A declaration that Defendants have breached their fiduciary duties under ERISA; - D. An order compelling Defendants to personally make good all losses resulting from the breaches of fiduciary duties described above; - E. Other equitable relief to redress Defendants' illegal practices and to enforce the provisions of ERISA as may be appropriate; - F. An award of pre-judgment interest; - G. An award of attorneys' fees and costs pursuant to 29 U.S.C. § 1132(g) and/or the common fund doctrine; - H. An award of such other and further relief as the Court deems equitable and just.
+- A. A determination that this action may proceed as a class action under Rule 23(b)(1), or in the alternative, Rule 23(b)(3) of the Federal Rules of Civil Procedure; - B. Designation of Plaintiff as Class Representative and designation of Plaintiff's counsel as Class Counsel - C. A declaration that Defendants have breached their fiduciary duties under ERISA; - D. An order compelling Defendants to personally make good all losses resulting from the breaches of fiduciary duties described above; - E. An accounting for profits earned by Defendants and a subsequent order requiring Defendants to disgorge all profits earned from, or in respect of, Defendants' breaches of fiduciary duties related to the SDH Funds during the relevant period;

-DATED this 30th day of September, 2024.
+- F. An order granting equitable restitution and other appropriate equitable monetary relief against Defendants, including but not limited to, imposition of a constructive trust on all ERISA plan assets transferred to Defendants as a result of Defendants' unlawful conduct in violation of ERISA or a surcharge against Defendants to prevent their unjust enrichment from unlawful transactions involving the assets of the SDH Funds; - G. Other equitable relief to redress Defendants' illegal practices and to enforce the provisions of ERISA as may be appropriate; - H. An award of pre-judgment interest; - I. An award of attorneys' fees and costs pursuant to 29 U.S.C. § 1132(g) and/or the common fund doctrine; - J. An award of such other and further relief as the Court deems equitable and just.
+DATED this 23rd day of May, 2024.

-By: s/ Brock J. Specht
+By: s/ David F. Sugerman